TrickyFatCat/TrickyPickups/README.md

 #### Variables

+1. `MainEffectType` - the class of the main pickup effect;
+2. `SecondayEffectsTypes` - an array of secondary effects classes;
-1. `DestroyOnActivation` - if true the pickup actor will destroy on activation, else it'll be disabled and hidden in game;
+3. `DestroyOnActivation` - if true the pickup actor will be destroyed on activation, else it'll be disabled and hidden in game;
-2. `InterpolateToTarget` - if true the actor will be interpolated to the target using EaseAnimationComponent from [** TrickyAnimationComponents**](https://github.com/TrickyFatCat/TrickyAnimationComponents);
+4. `InterpolateToTarget` - if true the actor will be interpolated to the target using EaseAnimationComponent from [** TrickyAnimationComponents**](https://github.com/TrickyFatCat/TrickyAnimationComponents);
-3. `ActivationDistance` - determines the distance from the target actor the `ActivatePickup` function will be called.
+5. `ActivationDistance` - determines the distance from the target actor the `ActivatePickup` function will be called.
    Worked only if `InterpolateToTarget == true`;

 #### Functions